-Nick’s is the crown jewel of Laguna Beach.
-Not because it has Michelin stars, or a chef from Top Chef, or a seven-course tasting menu featuring a bashful take on the beet root.
-Nick’s is simply the ultimate crowd-pleaser where you take visiting family who just want to get out of LA for a day.
-You will encounter ridiculous wait times and zero reservation availability (unless you book weeks in advance), but you will also find the greatest prime rib sandwich of all time.
+Nick’s is the crown jewel of Laguna Beach—the ultimate crowd-pleaser where you take your picky visiting relatives who just want to get out of LA for a day and can't decide on a place they all want to eat.
+You'll encounter ridiculous wait times and zero reservation availability (unless you book weeks in advance), but you will also find the greatest prime rib sandwich of all time.
 Go for a post-beach lunch or drinks and snacks at the bar.

 To call Pappy & Harriet’s a mere restaurant would be selling the place short.
 It’s an iconic saloon/outdoor music venue with history dating back to the 1940s when the original building (and the surrounding Pioneertown) were constructed as a Wild West-era frontier set for Hollywood films.
 Needless to say, we wish these walls could talk.
 This place is more of a nightlife destination than a dining one, but that said, it's popular for a reason: they’re open all day on weekends and crowds show up early to eat BBQ, dance to live music, and take in all the insane glory emitting from this high desert landmark.